invokablegmbh/jar_columnrow/Documentation/Index.rst

    en

 :Description:
-This extension provides a grid layout container for any content elements to speed up the daily work with the backend.
+This extension provides a grid layout container where multiple columns with 12 different widths can be added.
-The so called 'Column Row'-Element can be customized by any editor via the backend.
+In the so called 'Column Row'-Element the column width, order and offset can be customized for 4 different breakpoints via the backend.

 :Authors:
    Julian Lichte, Maurice Möllmer